t413/SMS-Tools/README.md

 - It's orders of magnitude faster.
 Perfect for load testing mms applications with different databases (what I'm doing, sortof)
 - Much better database performance.
 After importing the output.xml file with SMSBackupRestore.apk my Messaging.apk was left completely unusable.
 SMSBackupRestore is great, but it doesn't handle tens of thousands of messages.

+#### Google Voice to SQLite / CSV
+I ran into a few issues with the awesome [googlevoice-to-sqlite](http://code.google.com/p/googlevoice-to-sqlite/), so I forked it in this repository.
+It now supports command line arguments and linux / unix / mac support.
+`usage: googlevoice_to_sqlite.py [-h] [-csv] indir [outdir]`

 ##Howto: